-According to a report by livemint, India’s internet base had crossed 500 million mark in December 2018, which signifies that there has been a considerable rise in internet usage by the rural population.
+According to a report by livemint, India’s internet base had crossed the 500 million mark in December 2018, which signifies that there has been a considerable rise in internet usage by the rural population.

 Hence, according to the estimation, there are around 251 million internet users in rural India now.
 This is also expected to go up to 290 million by the end of 2019.

-The graph above shows how gradually internet users in Rural India have gone up, from 200 million in early survey (2018) to 251 million in December 2018 and are expected to rise up to 290 million by end of the year 2019.
+The graph above shows how gradually internet users in Rural India have gone up, from 200 million in the early survey (2018) to 251 million in December 2018 and are expected to rise up to 290 million by end of the year 2019.

-- Small Businesses in Rural sector
+- Small Businesses in the Rural sector

-With Digital wallets as well as government initiated apps like UPI (Unified Payments Interface) solution, demand for payment gateway in rural areas has gone up considerably.
+With Digital wallets as well as government-initiated apps like UPI (Unified Payments Interface) solution, demand for payment gateway in rural areas has gone up considerably.

 Such ambitious business owners need to be encouraged by equipping them well with payment instruments, which in turn, will only help India grow.

-Besides, the level of transparency as well as security are much higher with a payment gateway.
+Besides, the level of transparency, as well as security, are much higher with a payment gateway.
 Small businesses can grow leaps and bounds with a facility that has become an everyday routine for people residing in urban areas.

 - Unbanked have become banked lately

-Very recently, in a survey by government in February 2019, it was found that 34.3 crore accounts have been opened under the Pradhan Mantri Jan Dhan Yojna (PMJDY).
+Very recently, in a survey by the government in February 2019, it was found that 34.3 crore accounts have been opened under the Pradhan Mantri Jan Dhan Yojna (PMJDY).

 Furthermore, according to money & banking, banks provided 230 million debit cards to facilitate electronic payments to the masses.

 - A need for pushing the economy toward being paperless

-Apart from making businesses in rural areas be equipped with the services that payment gateway offers, it is also crucial to make the economy more eco-friendly.
+Apart from making businesses in rural areas equipped with the services that payment gateway offers, it is also crucial to make the economy more eco-friendly.

 Scope of Payment Gateway in Rural India

 According to the Ministry of electronics and information technology, the Digital Villages initiative will initially cost over Rs420 crore ($62 million) and, along with basic internet access, will provide avenues for interactive telemedicine and educational sessions.

-It is quite evident from the internet penetration in rural India, mobile phones having become a success and banking of the unbanked that Rural sector is going to grow further successfully.
+It is quite evident from the internet penetration in rural India, that mobile phones have become a success, and banking in the unbanked that the Rural sector is going to grow further successfully.